The Funeral (1996 film)

-The Funeral is a 1996 American crime-drama film directed by Abel Ferrara and starring Christopher Walken, Chris Penn, Annabella Sciorra, Isabella Rossellini, Vincent Gallo, Benicio del Toro and Gretchen Mol.

-The story concerns the funeral of one of three brothers in a family of gangsters that lived in New York City in 1930s.
+The Funeral is a 1996 American crime drama film directed by Abel Ferrara from a screenplay by Nicholas St. John, and starring Christopher Walken, Chris Penn, Annabella Sciorra, Isabella Rossellini, Vincent Gallo, Benicio del Toro and Gretchen Mol.
+The story concerns the funeral of one of three brothers in a family of gangsters that lived in New York City in the 1930s.
 It details, through a series of flashbacks, the past of the brothers and their families.

-Chris Penn won the Volpi Cup for Best Supporting Actor at the 1996 Venice Film Festival for his performance.
-The film received five Independent Spirit Awards nominations, including Best Film, Best Director, Best Actor, Best Screenplay and Best Cinematography.
+The film premiered at the 53rd Venice International Film Festival, where Chris Penn won the Volpi Cup for Best Supporting Actor.
+It was released in the United States on November 1, 1996 and received positive reviews.
+At the 12th Independent Spirit Awards, it was nominated in five categories including Best Film, Best Director, and Best Actor (for Walken).

 Plot

 The film begins with the funeral of one of the three Tempio brothers, a set of violent criminals.
 Mourning the passage of their beloved brother Johnny are Chez and Ray.
 Ray is cold and calculating, while Chez is hot tempered.
 Flashbacks demonstrate Johnny to be more sensitive.
 Exposure to communist meetings as a spy sways Johnny's opinions.
 The chief suspect in Johnny's murder is rival gangster Gaspare Spoglia.

 Ray and Chez swear revenge.
-Ray's wife, Jeanette, opposes the campaign of retribution and the violence it will bring, while Chez' wife, Clara, struggles to deal with her husband's obsessive nature.
+Ray's wife, Jeanette, opposes the campaign of retribution and the violence it will bring, while Chez's wife, Clara, struggles to deal with her husband's obsessive nature.

 Ray has Gaspare abducted for interrogation and they go to see Johnny's body.
 He is satisfied by Gaspare's claim of innocence, in part because he says that gangsters are superstitious, believing that the wounds of the corpse will start bleeding in the presence of the killer.
 Therefore the killer will not willingly enter the dead victim's presence.
 Gaspare is comfortable to be in the presence of the victim, so is not the killer.
 Ray releases Gaspare but instructs his men to murder him later.

 As it turns out, Johnny was not murdered by rival gangsters, but by a man who claimed Johnny had raped his girlfriend.
 Ray's men identify him by tracking the car he had driven to commit the crime.
-Pressed by Ray, the killer confesses that he had wanted revenge because Johnny had beaten him up in front of his girlfriend and friends.
+Pressed by Ray, the killer confesses that he had wanted revenge because Johnny beat him in front of his friends and girlfriend.
 Ray kills him.

 As he buries the dead murderer, Chez reflects on his brothers' lives before the tragedy.
 He then returns to Ray's house and shoots and kills Ray and his two bodyguards.
 Chez then shoots Johnny, lying dead in the casket, before putting the gun in his own mouth and committing suicide as the family women wail over Ray's dying body.